Paris Peace Conference (1919–1920)

-The main result was the Treaty of Versailles with Germany; Article 231 of the treaty placed the whole guilt for the war on "the aggression of Germany and her allies".
-That provision proved very humiliating for Germany, and set the stage for the expensive reparations that Germany was intended to pay (it paid only a small portion before its last payment in 1931).
-The five great powers (France, Britain, Italy, Japan and the United States) controlled the Conference.
-The "Big Four" were French Prime Minister Georges Clemenceau, British Prime Minister David Lloyd George, US President Woodrow Wilson, and Italian Prime Minister Vittorio Emanuele Orlando.
-They met informally 145 times and made all major decisions before they were ratified.
+The main result of the conference was the Treaty of Versailles with Germany; Article 231 of that treaty placed the responsibility for the war on "the aggression of Germany and her allies".
+That provision proved very humiliating for German leaders, armies and citizens alike, and set the stage for the expensive reparations that Germany was intended to pay, only a small portion of which had been delivered when it stopped paying after 1931.
+The five great powers at that time, France, Britain, Italy, Japan and the United States, controlled the Conference.
+The "Big Four" leaders were French prime minister Georges Clemenceau, British prime minister David Lloyd George, US president Woodrow Wilson, and Italian prime minister Vittorio Emanuele Orlando.
+Together with teams of diplomats and jurists, they met informally 145 times and agreed upon all major decisions before they were ratified.

 The conference began on 18 January 1919.
 With respect to its end, Professor Michael Neiberg noted, "Although the senior statesmen stopped working personally on the conference in June 1919, the formal peace process did not really end until July 1923, when the Treaty of Lausanne was signed."
-It is often referred to as the "Versailles Conference", although only the signing of the first treaty took place there in the historic palace; the negotiations occurred at the Quai d'Orsay in Paris.
+The entire process is often referred to as the "Versailles Conference", although only the signing of the first treaty took place in the historic palace; the negotiations occurred at the Quai d'Orsay in Paris.

 Overview and direct results

-The Conference formally opened on 18 January 1919 at the Quai d’Orsay in Paris.
-This date was symbolic, as it was the anniversary of the proclamation of William I as German Emperor in 1871, in the Hall of Mirrors at the Palace of Versailles, shortly before the end of the Siege of Paris - a day itself imbued with significance in its turn in Germany as the anniversary of the establishment of the Kingdom of Prussia in 1701.
+The Conference formally opened on 18 January 1919 at the Quai d'Orsay in Paris.
+This date was symbolic, as it was the anniversary of the proclamation of William I as German Emperor in 1871, in the Hall of Mirrors at the Palace of Versailles, shortly before the end of the Siege of Paris – a day itself imbued with significance in Germany, as the anniversary of the establishment of the Kingdom of Prussia in 1701.

 The Delegates from 27 nations (delegates representing 5 nationalities were for the most part ignored) were assigned to 52 commissions, which held 1,646 sessions to prepare reports, with the help of many experts, on topics ranging from prisoners of war to undersea cables, to international aviation, to responsibility for the war.
 Key recommendations were folded into the Treaty of Versailles with Germany, which had 15 chapters and 440 clauses, as well as treaties for the other defeated nations.

-The five major powers (France, Britain, Italy, the U.S., and Japan) controlled the Conference.
+The five major powers, France, Britain, Italy, the United States, and Japan, controlled the Conference.
 Amongst the "Big Five", in practice Japan only sent a former prime minister and played a small role; and the "Big Four" leaders dominated the conference.

-The four met together informally 145 times and made all the major decisions, which in turn were ratified by other attendees.
+The four met together informally 145 times and made all the major decisions, which were then ratified by other attendees.
 The open meetings of all the delegations approved the decisions made by the Big Four.
-The conference came to an end on 21 January 1920 with the inaugural General Assembly of the League of Nations.
+The conference came to an end on 21 January 1920, with the inaugural General Assembly of the League of Nations.

-Five major peace treaties were prepared at the Paris Peace Conference (with, in parentheses, the affected countries):
+Five major peace treaties were prepared at the Paris Peace Conference, with, in parentheses, the affected countries: